 As more people consider trying the Ketogenic diet and intermittent fasting, it becomes important to understand why certain diets and fasting works for one and not another.
 There is a variability in response to fasting and/or a high-fat diet that points towards genetic differences in metabolism that can lead towards positive or negative effects that can be seen in the Nutrition Genome Report.

-Did Traditional Arctic Populations Follow a Ketogenic Diet?
+Did Traditional Arctic Populations Follow a Keto Diet?

 CPT1A Gene: Strongest Genetic Sweep in Human History